wingyu/hannah/README.md

 Run `iex -S mix`

-Converse with Hannah by via the Server module, eg.(`Hannah.Server.converse("Hello!")`) ...This isn't great so will make the interface at a later date
+Converse with Hannah by via the Server module, eg.(`Hannah.Server.converse("Hello!")`) ...This isn't great so will improve the interface at a later date

 ## Example
 Hi.
 What would you like to talk about?